-Drug and alcohol co-occurring disorder treatment at Castlewood includes a specialized track with the following components:
+Drug and alcohol co-occurring disorder treatment at Castlewood includes some of the following components:

-- Formalized 12-step attendance and on-site 12-step meetings
+Formalized 12-step attendance at the PHP and IOP

-Castlewood’s Co-occurring Chemical Dependency (CD) Track is meant to assist clients who have completed an Inpatient or Residential CD program continue their recover process.
+Castlewood’s Co-occurring Chemical Dependency (CD) treatment is meant to assist clients who have completed an Inpatient or Residential CD program in continuing their recovery process.
 It is also designed to assist clients in beginning the 12-step process, identifying co-occurring addictions, and identifying needs for further CD treatment upon discharge from Castlewood.

-Upon admission, Castlewood’s staff psychiatrist will assess clients who identify past or current abuse of alcohol or substances and, when appropriate, a CD consultation session will be scheduled with our CD staff.
-Based on the evaluation and consult, the treatment team will develop an individualized treatment plan including requirements for 12-step meetings, CD group and/or adjunctive services.
+Upon admission, Castlewood’s staff psychiatrist will assess clients who identify past or current abuse of alcohol or substances and, when appropriate, CD adjunct therapy sessions may be assigned.
+Based on the evaluation of the psychiatrist and therapist, the treatment team will develop an individualized treatment plan including requirements for 12-step meetings, CD group and/or adjunct services.

 Clients may be required to obtain a temporary sponsor before transitioning to a lower level of care.
-This will be decided by the client’s treatment team, CD coordinator, and adjunctive therapist (if assigned one).
-Clients will work the steps with their designated sponsor, and may also do step work as part of CD adjunctive therapy sessions.
+This will be decided by the client’s treatment team, CD coordinator, and adjunct therapist (if assigned one).
+Clients will work the steps with their designated sponsor, and may also do step work as part of CD adjunct therapy sessions.